contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/04_representations.md

 ### Name

 The property's name.

-You cannot edit the property's name of an API published version.
+>**Note:** You cannot edit the property's name of an API published version.
 To be able do edit it, you will need to revert to a draft version.

 ### Hidden

-Select this checkbox so that the Representation properties are not included into client kits or when the API is invoked.
+Select this checkbox when the API is invoked or so that the Representation properties are not included into client kits.
 You may want to include only part of your properties.

 ### Sample value

 A sample value can be provided in this field.
-It will be suggested to the user when s/he adds a record.
+This value will be used to give you an idea of what your representation will look like in different formats (JSON, XML or YAML).
+From the API **Overview** tab, click on the Representation chosen and select the Variant you need.

 ## Representation formatting

+You may want to customize your API in order to choose whether output representations will contain properties with null values or not.

 From the **Settings** tab, you can determine whether you want your API to return all values, all values except null values or all values except null and empty values.